TQ-12

 The TQ-12 (天鹊-12 (Tiānquè-12), lit.
-Sky Lark 12) is a gas-generator cycle rocket engine burning liquid methane and liquid oxygen under development by Landspace.
+Sky Lark 12) is a gas-generator cycle rocket engine burning liquid methane and liquid oxygen (methalox) developed by LandSpace.
 TQ-12 is the first Chinese liquid rocket engine developed with private funding.
 The engine has been designed to produce 670 kN of thrust at sea level.

+Five of the TQ-12 engines were used on each of the three Zhuque-2 launches.